 AP English Literature & Composition (senior)- “How to Mark a Book” (6 page essay) by Mortimer Adler (click here to access essay) AND Invisible Man by Ralph Ellison AND Wuthering Heights by Emily Bronte AND Great Expectations by Charles Dickens.
 Click here to view assignment sheet.

 Honors French III – Les Deux Gredins (book can be ordered by Mrs. Iranpour).
 Click here for the assignments.
 Students will receive an activities packet from Mrs. Iranpour at their final exam.
 The packet will be due the first day of class.

 Honors & AP French IV – Honors and AP French 4 will read Bringing up Bebe and a book called Princesse Parfaite Zoe n'obeit pas.
+Click here for assignment.
 They will have analytical work to do with both of these - reading the book and citing how each chapter fits into the AP categories.
-Assignments coming soon.
+Click here for assignment.

 AP Spanish Language and Culture – Students enrolled in the AP Spanish Language and Culture class will have a series of readings and comprehension questions to complete during the summer.
 These readings will be accompanied by an extensive list of new vocabulary in Spanish which students will translate into English.
 They will also be expected to complete a grammar packet that will serve as a review of verb tenses.